SirSheeply/Hashtag-DnD-Lite/README.md

 1) Create a more narative based game system.
 2) Enhance commands, create dynamic systems, remove some restrictions.
 3) Improve customisation for users/authors via story cards.
+4) Implement D&D "like" mechanics as a base (for authors to add content)

+<h5><i>AS a side NOTE :: Lite Edition does not aim to be an exact replica of D&D and it's mechanics or features.
+<br/>-- Some elements from other TTRPGs may be borrowed if they fit better with the narative based gameplay of AI Dungeon.
+<br/>-- Which also means, some mechanics may be excluded, or not implemented, if they don't fit narative based gameplay.
+</i></h5>

 ### Lite Edition is NOT Compatible with [The Original Hashtag-DnD by Raeleus](https://github.com/raeleus/Hashtag-DnD)!